ccniuj/talks/blockchain_submit/slides.md

 - Who are We?
 - What is Ethereum?
 - How does Smart Contract Work?
-- Applications of Smart Contracts
+- Application of Smart Contract: EtherDelta

 ---
 # Who are We?
 (1)